Summary

 September 1994 - May 2001

-Lead Technologist for HydraWEB.
+Lead Technologist for HydraWEB & created first web load balancer on market.
 Responsible for all technical evaluations, plans, designs, and technical customer proposals.
 Senior inventor, designer, and developer of HydraGPS (WAN client/server reliability and optimization system), HydraWEB (LAN client/server reliability and optimization device), Brimstone (firewall), and Proconsul (serial console middle ware).
 Responsible for patents, senior technical liaisons, plus core code design, review, and integrity.
-Additionally responsible for systems/network administrator and guidance for both the company LAN, the Internet connection, plus several large corporate clients with large Unix Internet-connected network installations dealing with Interactive TV and WWW hosting.
+Systems/network administrator and guidance for both the company LAN, the Internet connection, plus several large corporate clients with large Unix Internet-connected network installations dealing with Interactive TV and WWW hosting.

 Product users include: Allen Bradley, Ascend, Associated Press, ATKK, AT&T, Bear Stearns, Citicorp, Corel, DLJ, Deutsche Post, Dow Jones, JC Penney, Juno, MCI, Monster, Reuters.